 Daemon X Machina is a cohesive, well made game.
 There’s lots to learn and unpack, with a detailed customization system and a mountain of missions to work through.
 It’s visually stunning, and worth checking out today.

-There are heaps of great indie games on the Nintendo Switch, and Hardcore Mecha is one of the best ones featuring mechs.
+Hardcore Mecha is one of the best indie titles on Switch that featuring mechs.
 It’s a ridiculously fun 2D side-scroller with goofy dialogue, hard rock music and plenty of opportunities to punch things in the face with mech hands.

 Starting off with a simple Mars rescue mission, the narrative unravels into a fun, over-the-top story that contains everything from cyberpunk terrorist cells to secret enemy lairs.
 When I started my research into this game, I honestly did not expect to see such an in-depth story, but I was pleasantly surprised to see how much there is to unpack.